 Offer sponsorship opportunities

 If you can get a local company on board as a sponsor you can minimize expenses and increase donations.
 Corporate sponsors can be thanked for their contribution with a poster or sign which gives them some promotion and raises money at the same time.
 Some companies may not be able to give cash but could offer free use of equipment or facilities.

 Work as a team

 The most successful fundraising projects are the result of a team effort.
 By bringing together a group of people with diverse skills, experience and ideas you can get the best from everyone.
 Make sure you take everyone’s ideas into consideration and give everyone a role so they have a sense of ownership, and celebrate all of your achievements.

 Before your event you can build up an atmosphere of anticipation by handing out invitations or incentives.
-Small and inexpensive giveaways like eco-friendly pens or pencils are a great way to remind others that an event is coming up.
+Small and inexpensive giveaways like pens or pencils are a great way to remind others that an event is coming up.
 They also make great thank-you gifts for individuals who donate time or resources.

-Manage the budget closely
+Manage your budget closely

 Keeping expenses to a minimum is absolutely essential in a fundraising project, so it makes sense to put someone in charge of overseeing the budget for the team so they have complete visibility.
 Find someone who is good with figures – ideally someone with accounting experience – and they may be able to help you shave unnecessary costs with cheap fundraising ideas.

 Focus on larger events